-Robert (Bob) John Day AO (born 5 July 1952) is an Adelaide businessman.
-He is the founder of various home building companies operating in Adelaide, Perth, Brisbane, Sydney and Melbourne .
+Robert (Bob) John Day AO (born 5 July 1952) was elected as a Senator for the State of South Australia at the 2013 Federal election.
+A former Adelaide businessman, he was the founder of various home building companies operating in Adelaide, Perth, Brisbane, Sydney and Melbourne.
 He is married to Bronte (16 May 1981) and they have three children.
 Day has participated in sport (cricket, basketball and football) and is an accomplished musician (1).
 He obtained an unrestricted pilot’s licence in 1980.

 Day's career started in the SA public service at the Highways Department Materials and Research Laboratories (now Transport SA).
 He qualified as a Science Technician after studying at the SA Institute of Technology (now UniSA).
 After six years he resigned and started in the building industry as a plumber's assistant.
 He attended the SA Plumbing School and gained registration as a qualified plumber.
 He subsequently gained registration as a general builder (2).
 In 1983 he founded Homestead Homes in South Australia and in 1996 Home Australia, which now also owns Collier Homes in Western Australia, Newstart Homes in Queensland, Ashford Homes in Victoria and Huxley Homes in New South Wales.
 These are all homebuilders in their respective States.